digitalgovlab/Fall2019/media-selections/katherine.md

 ## Name
-Github Username:
+Github Username:katherineweinschenk

-Field of Study, Year
+Field of Study, Year: CS and Linguistics - 3rd Year

-> A short blurb on why you're taking the class
+> I'm taking this class because I think that computer scientists are trained for efficiency, not ethics.
+I want to learn the adverse effects of technology so I don't contribute to the problem and so I can advocate for more critical thinking in the field.

 ### Class 1 - Topic